 Make it part of your process.
-For online retailers it can be quite simple to setup automated emails after a product has been shipped, asking for feedback and reviews.
-Ask for reviews on your site, on your Google My Business listing, Facebook, and other relevant online review sites.
+For online retailers it can be quite simple to set up automated emails after shipping, asking for feedback and reviews.
+Ask for reviews on your site, on your Google Business Profile listing, Facebook, and other relevant online review sites.

 If you’re getting them on your website, then make sure they are being marked up with Review Schema.
-This will help improve your visibility in Google.
-Have you seen the gold stars in Google?
-This is what you can get with Schema.
+The markup will give you the opportunity to score the gold stars in Google’s search results.

 5. Fixed or free shipping